Collection Details

 Related Pictures

-The oil, commissioned by J Mitchell of Bradford in 1863 or 1864, is now in the Russell-Cotes Art Gallery, Bournemouth.
+A version in oils, commissioned by J Mitchell of Bradford in 1863 or 1864, is now in the Russell-Cotes Art Gallery, Bournemouth.
 The head of Alexa Wilding was substituted for that of the cook (see below) in 1867.
-For the related drawing, see Surtees, op cit.
+A related pencil drawing, c.1863-4, is in the collection of the Courtauld Institute.

 Background